human-d3v/f_magazine/NeoVim_as_IDE.md

 ### LSP
-When writing Rust in neovim using , it's important to avoid installing rust_analyzer via Mason, instead, use the `rustup component add rust-analyzer` above.
+When writing Rust in neovim using , it's important to avoid installing rust_analyzer via Mason, instead, use the `rustup component add rust-analyzer` command above.
 This will properly install the LSP to function with `rustaceanvim plugin`

 #### Install plugins